Tony Ward (rugby union): British and Irish Lions

 Ward also played one Test game for the British and Irish Lions during the 1980 South Africa tour.
 He set a Lions Test record by scoring 18 points, including 5 penalties and a drop goal.
 It was also a record for any player against South Africa.

 Awards

 Ward was the first ever recipient of a European Rugby Player of the Year award for his performances in the 1979 Five Nations Championship.

 Association football

+Ward also played under age football, where he played on the Republic of Ireland national Under-15 football team alongside Liam Brady.

-Ward also played association football for both Shamrock Rovers and Limerick United.
-In his last season with Rovers, 1974–75 he scored 6 league goals.
+A midfielder, Ward played for both Shamrock Rovers and Limerick United.

+He made his League of Ireland debut for his boyhood team at Home Farm on 1 December 1973.
+In his second season with Rovers, 1974–75 he scored 6 league goals.
+Ward didn't play for the whole 1974–75 season and only played sporadically in his last season at Glenmalure Park.
+On his final appearance for the Hoops he scored in the same ground where he made his debut on 27 March 1977.

 He played for Limerick United in the 1981–82 UEFA Cup and in 1982 he helped them win the FAI Cup.

+His last game for Limerick was in Pat Nolan's testimonial in August 1982.

 Later years

 Journalism

 Since retiring as a sportsman, Ward has worked as a sports journalist, most notably with the Irish Independent, and as a rugby commentator for Raidió Teilifís Éireann (RTÉ).

 Ward started as a co-commentator for the 1988 Five Nations Championship, and remained in that role for many years.

 While playing rugby he had been a geography and PE teacher in St Andrews secondary school.